Sacred Ground

 .

-This program was launched in 2019 by The Episcopal Church and was so well-received that it has recently been adapted by St. Paul’s to be suitable for folks of all faiths (or no particular faith).
-This thriving program will be open to the greater community starting in the fall of 2021, and we hope you will join us.
+This program was launched in 2019 by The Episcopal Church and was so well-received that it was adapted by St. Paul’s in 2021 to be suitable for folks of all faiths (or no particular faith).
+Since then, more than 250 members of the community have joined the conversation, and we hope you will too.

 Why should I join a Sacred Ground group?